Mkadir/aiosqlite-example/README.md

 ## Asyncio Sqlite
 _aiosqlite provides a friendly, async interface to sqlite databases._
-You can see source in [Github](https://github.com/omnilib/aiosqlite)
+You can see source in [Git Hub](https://github.com/omnilib/aiosqlite)

 Simple example for use aiosqlite :)